 - Distance: 10 kilometres

-The destination on the first day of our trekking route is Campamento Poincenot, a free campsite at the foot of Mount Fitz Roy.
-With about four hours’ hiking in total, the first day is fairly gentle work.
+The first destination this trekking route is Campamento Poincenot, a free campsite located near the foot of Mount Fitz Roy.
+With about four hours’ hiking in total, this first day is fairly gentle work.

 The trail begins on the north side of El Chaltén.
 From the centre of town, walk north on the main road, Avenida San Martin, for about a kilometre.
-As you exit the town and walk past the last of the cafés and lodges, the trail entrance is on the left.
+After you exit the town and walk past the last of the cafés and lodges, you will reach the trail entrance on the left.

-The first hour of the hike is the most difficult part of day one: it’s mostly uphill.
+The first hour of the hike is the most difficult part of day one, as it’s mostly uphill with an elevation gain of about 300 metres.
 Take your time during this tricky section, and keep in mind that once you conquer it, it’s mostly even ground for the rest of the day.
-There are plenty of places to stop on the way for some great views of Rio de las Vueltas.
+There are plenty of places to stop on the way up for some great views of Rio de las Vueltas.